pranavr2003/ml_project/report.md

 __1. Introduction__

-- <u>Problem Statement</u>: Superconductivity is the property of certain materials to exhibit zero electrical resistance, ie. ability to conduct direct current electricity without energy loss, when cooled below their critical temperature.
+> Superconductivity is the property of certain materials to exhibit zero electrical resistance, ie. ability to conduct direct current electricity without energy loss, when cooled below their critical temperature.
 Due to its unique advantages, a lot of research has been directed towards superconductivity and its applications.
 Despite that, the relationship between Critical Temperature (below which the material behaves as a superconductor) and the material’s chemical properties is poorly understood.
 This has propelled efforts to use Machine Learning techniques to model critical temperature and understand its relationship with the material’s chemical properties.

+- <u>Problem Statement</u>: Predicting the Critical Temperature of the Superconductor compounds based on the values of their various chemical properties.

 <br>